 Even when subtracting current Jeep incentives and the added cash value of four wheel drive ($1700), the Nissan still comes in about $1,100 cheaper.
 And that is before any rebate or special offer Nissan throws at potential Kicks buyers.

-The closest Honda equivalent to the Kicks is the HR-V EX-L with navigation.
+The closest Honda equivalent to the Kicks seems to be the HR-V EX-L with navigation.
 At first glance, its $25,140 MSRP seems more reasonable than the Jeep and not too much of a penalty to pay for Honda’s legendary reliability.

 While the highest tier HR-V gets an auto dimming rear view mirror and navigation, which aren’t available on the Nissan, it lacks other features that make the Kicks compelling.
 Android Auto/Apple CarPlay?
 Nope!
 Not available.
 Automatic braking, blind spot warning, and reverse sensors?
 The Honda sales person can direct you to a CR-V instead.